isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 plagioclase, pyroxene and opaque minerals; often with ophitic texture.
 Typically occurs as hypabyssal intrusions.
 Includes dolerite, microdiorite, diabase and microgabbro.
+- Dark colored gabbroic (basaltic) or dioritic (andesitic) rock intermediate in grain size between basalt and gabbro and composed of plagioclase, pyroxene and opaque minerals; often with ophitic texture.
+Typically occurs as hypabyssal intrusions.
+Includes dolerite, microdiorite, diabase and microgabbro.

 - **Source:**
 Neuendorf et al 2005; LeMaitre et al. 2002; Gillespie and Styles 1999